caillette/Wrench/README.md

 - Try to get famous.

 Things that it will probably do:
-- Use Java 8 closures and its first-class methods, if it makes sense.
 - Support nested `Configuration` objects.
 - Offer more default `Converter`s.